Alex-Unnippillil/share-house-portal/docs/perf/playbook.md

 | Stripe Payments Overview | Checkout conversion, webhook failures | <https://dashboard.stripe.com/live/payments>
 | Statuspage (Public) | External communication for incidents | <https://status.roomsily.com>

+## Third-party Analytics Loading

+- Vercel Analytics and Speed Insights are injected via a deferred client component that waits for hydration (and browser idle time when supported) before dynamically importing the libraries.
+This keeps their script evaluation off the initial navigation path and preserves first-load responsiveness.
+- Any new observability or marketing pixels must follow the same pattern: load them with `next/script` using `strategy="lazyOnload"` or gate them behind a post-hydration dynamic import so they do not block the main thread.

 ## Alert Channels
 | Trigger | Channel | Notes |
 | --- | --- | --- |